aklevjer/rainy-days-ca-html-css/README.md

 # Rainy Days CA - HTML and CSS

-Repo for the Course Assignment in the HTML and CSS course at Noroff.
+Old repo for the Course Assignment in the HTML and CSS course at Noroff.
+New one can be found here: https://github.com/Noroff-FEU-Assignments/cross-course-project-aklevjer